CheapMeow/cheapmeow.github.io/_posts/2023-12-19-ue5_niagara_sph.md

 Another way is to project all all particles into screen space.
 A direct idea is using depth buffer, but I think that depth buffer can only tells where the particles are.
 However, later I learned that normal can be calculated from depth buffer.

-### Another Neighbor Grid 3D Used for Renderring in Screen Space
+### Another Neighbor Grid 3D Used for rendering in Screen Space

 At first, project all particles into screen space.
 More specifically, you create an empty depth buffer, then project each particle's world position into screen space position, and draw a circle with given radius, in the depth buffer, with the particle's depth.
 For sure, small depth value will override large depth value.